British picture framemakers, 1600-1950 - C

 Samuel Coombes (c.1821-1891?) was born in the parish of St Giles in about 1821.
 He can be found as a carver and gilder in census records, in 1851 at 4 Agar St with his wife Hannah and three sons, in 1861 at 4 Rolls Building, St Clement Danes, with six children, in 1871 at 331 Strand with three sons, the youngest, Stephen, age 18, apprenticed to his father, in 1881 at 130 Petherton Rd, a widower age 60, with two sons but neither in their father’s business.
 He is perhaps the individual who died in the Islington district, age 71, in 1891.

 Samuel Coombes succeeded to the business of his brother, James John Coombes, carver and gilder, following his death in 1867 at age 59 at 331 Strand (Morning Post 2 July 1867; note that James Coombes’ framing label is repr.
 Gilbert 1996 p.148).
 But by the time of the 1881 census, Alfred Benjamin Richman (1843-83) was recorded at 331 Strand as a carver and picture dealer.
 He traded under Samuel Coombes’ name, as was stated at his death in 1883 in his executors’ notice to his creditors (London Gazette 16 October 1883, The Times 24 October 1883).
 Samuel Coombes, and his successors trading under his name, held an account with Roberson from 331 Strand and 175 Strand, 1882-1914.
 (Woodcock 1997).
 When the Coombes business moved from 331 to 175 Strand, the picture dealer, Henry Albert Smith, who occupied part of same premises at 331 Strand, moved at the same time.
-From 1918 onwards, Smith is recorded as proprietor of the Coombes business in the London Post Office directory, continuing until at least 1938.
+From 1918 onwards, Smith is recorded as proprietor of the Coombes business in the London Post Office directory, continuing until 1940, when the business seems to have closed.

 George Cooper 1784-1811, Cooper & Co 1811-1815, George Cooper 1816-1842, George & Edward Cooper 1843-1844, George, Charles & Edward Cooper 1844-1845, George & Edward Cooper 1846-1847.
 At 8 Lombard St 1784, 82 Lombard St 1785-1809, 12 George Court, Piccadilly 1809, 39 Piccadilly 1811, 42 Piccadilly 1811-1815, 43 Piccadilly 1815-1820, 35 Piccadilly 1821-1822, 36 Piccadilly 1821-1847.
 Carvers and gilders, glass grinders and looking glass manufacturers, decorators, by c.1840 also upholsterers.